Created before Nov 2016

 Last update: 2018-11-20 11:23:06

 About Banco de Crédito del Perú (BCP)

 Banco de Crédito del Perú (BCP) is Peru's oldest and largest bank.
 It was founded in 1889 by a group of Italian businessmen.
 Today it also operates branches in New York and Nassau and has a subsidiary operating in Bolivia.
-In January 2013 BCP became the first Peruvian bank to sign up to the Equator Principles, and is profiled as part of BankTrack's Equator Principles Track and Chase Project.
-In December 2016 BCP controlled assets worth USD 38.3 billion.
+In January 2013 Banco de Crédito del Perú became the first Peruvian bank to sign up to the Equator Principles.
+The bank is profiled as part of BankTrack's Equator Principles Track and Chase Project.

 listed on Lima Stock Exchange & NYSE Euronext

-It is controlled by the Romero family though the Credicorp financial holding, which also includes Pacifico Insurance, Prima AFP (leading Pension Fund), among others.
+BCP is controlled by the Romero family through the Credicorp financial holding, which also includes Pacifico Insurance and Prima AFP (a Pension Fund), among others.

 Related Dodgy Deals